Why Don’t NBA Games Start on Time? Here is The Answer

 Television broadcasts play a pivotal role in determining the start time of NBA games.
 Here’s why:

-Pre-game ceremonies are an integral part of the NBA experience.
-They contribute to the overall atmosphere and excitement of the game.
+Pre-game ceremonies are an indispensable portion of the NBA experience.
+They contribute to the overall atmosphere and excitement of basketball games.
 Here’s how they impact the start time:

-- Player Introductions: Before the game begins, each player is introduced, which can take several minutes.
-Remember the electrifying introduction of Michael Jordan with the Chicago Bulls?
-Such moments are iconic and add to the game’s allure.
+Player Presentations: Some time before the amusement starts, each player is presented, which can take a few minutes.
+Keep in mind the zapping presentation of Michael Jordan with the Chicago Bulls?
+Such minutes are famous and include the game’s allure.

-- National Anthem: The rendition of the national anthem is a staple in NBA games, and depending on the performer, it can vary in length.
+National Song: The rendition of the national song of devotion is a staple in NBA recreations, and depending on the entertainer, it can change in length.

-- Special Ceremonies: Occasionally, there might be jersey retirements, award presentations, or tributes that can extend the pre-game duration.
+Special Ceremonies: Sometimes, there might be shirt retirements, grant introductions, or tributes that can amplify the pre-game term.

 Average Time Taken by Pre-Game Ceremonies